TimurHolikov/PhysicsProjects/README.md

 ## Overview

 This repository contains several physics-focused MATLAB projects and assignment solutions.
-The work includes frequency analysis of audio signals, normal mode analysis of a DNA model, a supercapacitor energy storage model, and a time-dependent Schrödinger equation solver (Crank–Nicolson).
+The work includes frequency analysis of audio signals, normal mode analysis of a DNA model, a supercapacitor energy storage model, and a time-dependent Schrödinger equation solver.

 ## Requirements